Offshore Areas Mineral Rules 2026

 • Environmental and maritime laws

-These laws ensure regulated, transparent and sustainable extraction of offshore minerals.
+These laws ensure regulated, transparent, and sustainable extraction of offshore minerals.

 Offshore Areas Mining Guidelines 2026 (Latest Policy Direction)